 Casinos also fool you about the “real-world” concept of money.
 You give them real money but they give chips or a piece of paper in return.
 These simple diversions are mere ploys to make it easier for them to take all of your real money.

-Not only that, casinos also fool you by giving that illusion that whatever you lose, you can have it all back by a single ‘lucky break’ — a break that will never come.
+Casinos also fool you by giving that illusion that whatever you lose, you can have it all back by a single ‘lucky break’ — a break that will never come.
 How can a good thing come out of a place that is borne out of a devious scheme?

-For people who still have the difficulties to see through the lies and deceptions of casinos, it’s really just a matter of admitting the fact that you have an addiction.
+For people who still have difficulties to see through the lies and deceptions of casinos, it’s really just a matter of admitting the fact that you have an addiction.
 And, the realization that casinos do their very best to get you deeper into that addiction.

 No matter how hard casinos try to trick people -through their massive advertising campaign- into believing that their places are just fun places where you can have a good time.
-This maybe okay if you possess that super will power (in reality, this feat is almost impossible as we’re all just human) and simply go to a casino to eat, drink and be merry and not have anything to do with their slot machines and table games…then go straight home.
+This may be okay if you possess that super will power (in reality, this feat is almost impossible as we’re all just human) and simply go to a casino to eat, drink and be merry and not have anything to do with their slot machines and table games…then go straight home.

 But, that’s the initial bait casinos have laid out for people in their path to financial ruin.
 While inside a casino, the lure of these money-draining slot machines and the hard-sell of their dealers to play those table games whose odds of winning are stacked heavily against players, are just simply too hard to resist.

-Some may have wised up and gotten scared after realizing they were in a life stealing vortex.
+Some may have wised up and gotten scared after realizing they were in a life-stealing vortex.
 Others simply just fell into the same trap and just lost all their money.
-But, newbie gamblers with fresh faces filled with excitement, hope and gambling naïveté fill the spaces left by those fun seekers who were deceived by themselves at the hands of the super slick gaming establishment.
+But, newbie gamblers with fresh faces filled with excitement, hope, and gambling naïveté fill the spaces left by those fun-seekers who were deceived by themselves at the hands of the super-slick gaming establishment.

 So, why fall into these traps laid out by casinos, when you can have a better time with your family and friends in honest-to-goodness places that serve better food and entertainment?

-Casinos, therefore, is just a trap, borne out of a devious scheme — for your financial ruin and for you to become a prisoner by way of the precious time you lose when you’re inside one.
+Casinos, therefore, are just a trap, borne out of a devious scheme — for your financial ruin and for you to become a prisoner by way of the precious time you lose when you’re inside one.

 Most people, if they are honest, will recognize their lack of power to solve certain problems.
-When it comes to gambling, I had noted – including myself – that many problem gamblers who could abstain for long stretches, but caught off guard and under the right set of circumstances, they started gambling without thought of the consequences.
+When it comes to gambling, I had noted – including myself – that many problem gamblers who could abstain for long stretches but caught off guard and under the right set of circumstances, they started gambling without thought of the consequences.

 The defenses they relied upon, through will power alone, gave way before some trivial reason for placing a bet.
 Will power and self-knowledge will not help in those mental blank spots, but adherence to spiritual principles seem to solve our problems.